ResMem: Learn what you can and memorize the rest: Abstract

 \section{Abstract}

 The impressive generalization performance of modern neural networks is attributed in part to their ability to \emph{implicitly} memorize complex training patterns.
 Inspired by this, we explore a novel mechanism to improve model generalization via \emph{explicit} memorization.
-Specifically, we propose the \emph{residual-memorization} (\emph{ResMem}) algorithm, a new method that augments an existing prediction model (e.g. a neural network) by fitting the model's residuals with a $k$-nearest neighbor based regressor.
+Specifically, we propose the \emph{residual-memorization} (\emph{ResMem}) algorithm, a new method that augments an existing prediction model (e.g., a neural network) by fitting the model's residuals with a $k$-nearest neighbor based regressor.
 The final prediction is then the sum of the original model and the fitted residual regressor.
-By construction, ResMem can explicitly memorize the training labels.
-Empirically, we show that ResMem consistently improves the test set generalization of the original prediction model across various standard vision and natural language processing benchmarks.
-Theoretically, we formulate a stylized linear regression problem and rigorously show that ResMem results in a more favorable test risk over the base predictor.
+By construction, ResMem can explicitly memorize the training labels, even when the base model has low capacity.
+We start by formulating a stylized linear regression problem and rigorously show that ResMem results in a more favorable test risk over a base linear neural network.
+Then, we empirically show that ResMem consistently improves the test set generalization of the original prediction model across standard vision and natural language processing benchmarks.